marinamm-1702/SURFER/README.md

 ### ZECMIP results
 The data contained in folder `ZECMIP_data/` is freely available and has been downloaded from http://terra.seos.uvic.ca/ZECMIP/index.html
 ### Data not in the repository
+In the paper, SURFER's output is contrasted to results from other references:

+[1] A. M. R. Bakker, T. E. Wong, K. L. Ruckert, and K. Keller, “Sea-level projections representing the deeply uncertain contribution of the West Antarctic ice sheet,” Sci.
+Rep., vol. 7, no. 1, pp. 1–7, 2017.

+[2] T. Frederikse et al., “The causes of sea-level rise since 1900,” Nature, vol. 584, no. 7821, pp. 393–397, 2020.

+[3] A. Robinson, R. Calov, and A. Ganopolski, “Multistability and critical thresholds of the Greenland ice sheet,” Nat.
+Clim.
+Chang., vol. 2, no. 6, pp. 429–432, 2012.

+[4] J. Van Breedam, H. Goelzer, and P. Huybrechts, “Semi-equilibrated global sea-level change projections for the next 10 000 years,” Earth Syst.
+Dyn., vol. 11, no. 4, pp. 953–976, 2020.

-In the paper, SURFER's output is contrasted to results from other references.
-That data can be found by following the references or by private communication with the authors of those references.
+Data in Refs.
+[1] and [2] can be found by following the references and data in Refs.
+[3] and [4] was obtained by private communication with the authors.